NeilWarren/GenAD/paper.md

 complexity over the number of generated tokens (approximately proportional to the number of elementary functions in the input function).
 This was confirmed using a standard laptop with an Intel® Core™ i7-8550U CPU running 100 averaged trials with functions of up to 524,288 elementary operations and independent variables.
-Independent of the functional complexity, given that variable names given in text (e.g., “x0,” "x1," ... “x524287”) grow in length, parsing for variable names in the tokenizer causes the shape of the curve to become more quadratic as the input size is increases.
+Independent of the functional complexity, given that variable names given in text (e.g., “x0,” "x1," ... “x524287”) grow in length, parsing text for variable names in the tokenizer causes the shape of the curve to become more quadratic as the input size increases.

 ![ Parsing tokenization scaling.\label{fig:Parsing}](processing.png)